StephanAkkerman/live-binance-charts/README.md

 [![MIT License](https://img.shields.io/github/license/StephanAkkerman/Live_Binance_Charts.svg?color=brightgreen)](https://opensource.org/licenses/MIT)

 ---
-This is a simple Python script showing multiple live charts of assets available on Binance.\
+This is a simple Python script showing multiple live charts of assets available on Binance.

 ## Note
-This is a pre-release, so expect some bugs.
+I will probably do an overhaul of this code in the future, making it use classes and multiple files.

 ## Features
 - Dark mode Tradingview style display